EvanLyu732/Leetcode/README.md

 # Leetcode
 ---
-Aim to familiar with algorithm and datastructure implement by Java
+Aim to familiar with algorithm and datastructure implement by Java and python.

 ## Array